sera2002/angular-todolist/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build` to build the angular-todolist.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests